-How to uncrop Ricoh GR III / IIIx photos
+How to uncrop Ricoh GR III, IIIx, and IV photos

-This is great for framing a shot you plan to crop in anyway, but sometimes I’ve found myself wishing I could recover the wider view when reviewing photos later.
-It turns out this is possible!
+This can be a big help when framing a shot you plan to crop anyway, but occasionally I’ve found myself wishing I could recover a wider field of view than the crop mode captured.
+This is possible!

-The camera still records the original view when crop mode is enabled but embeds the crop in the EXIF data.
-Therefore, you can use the following exiftool commands at the terminal to recover the edges:
+The GR always records data from across the entire sensor—even when crop mode is enabled.
+The crop is simply embedded as a property of the image’s EXIF data.
+So, you can use the following exiftool commands at the terminal to recover the edges:

 exiftool -DefaultCropOrigin="5 6" R0004690.DNG